Legitimate Ways To Make Money

 One, is that there is definitely a learning curve to all this marketing stuff, and Local Marketing has its own set of language that you need to learn.
 Plus, the pressure will be on when you're providing a service to a REAL business, but not quite yet confident in your own skills.
 It's going to take a bit of self confidence to convince people that YOU can help THEIR business.

-Still, this is one of the most rewarding and exciting ventures of the online business world because you’ll be helping people in your community.
-It’s also super easy to rank well for terms because the competition for local keywords is ridiculously low.
+Still, this is one of the most rewarding and exciting ventures of the online business world because you'll be helping people in your community.
+It's also super easy to rank well for “keywords” related to the business because the competition for local keywords is ridiculously low.
 For example, ranking an article for “wedding planner” is very difficult.
 Ranking an article for “wedding planner in Anytown, USA” is much easier since there's less competition.

-The best thing about local marketing is that once you get one client and have a success, it’s pretty easy to get new ones.
+The best thing about local marketing is that once you get one client and have a success, it's pretty easy to get a string of new clients.
 In fact, most local marketers complain about having too much work because local businesses are so desperate to get ranked on the internet.
 They need you, and if you can provide them with this service, you can get paid very well for it.